pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1540-44 New Year Coding

+As the new year bursts onto the scene, I'm thrilled to set my software engineering goals for 2024!
+I've meticulously crafted a plan encompassing study initiatives, ambitious project targets, and even the exciting prospect of learning a new programming language.
+I eagerly anticipate the professional and personal growth this year will bring, brimming with fresh opportunities and challenges.

 ### Day 1534-40 Holydays with Coding

 These holydays I continue to reading my current book, and also I am learning how to use neovim as my IDE, neovim is amazing but very complicated, I am learning a lot of new concepts.